 \begin{proposition} There is a family $\fC=\{G_n\mid n\in \bbN\}$ of quasisimple groups of commutator width 1 such that every abelian group admits a nontrivial homomorphism into the center of $\prod_{\Fin} G_n$. \end{proposition}

-\begin{proof} For every $m\geq 2$, there are infinitely many primes in the arithmetic sequence $k\cdot m!+1$, for $k\geq 1$.
-We can therefore choose an increasing sequence of primes $p_n$, for $n\in \bbN$, be a sequence of primes such that $m!$ divides $p_n-1$ for all $n>m$.
+\begin{proof} For any $n\geq 2$, there are, by Dirichlet's theorem, infinitely many primes in the arithmetic sequence $(k\cdot n!+1)_{k\geq 1}$.
+We can therefore choose an increasing sequence of primes $(p_n)_{n\geq 2}$ such that $n!$ divides $p_n-1$ for all $n$.
+In particular $m!$ divides $p_n-1$ for all $n>m$.
 Let $G_n:=\SL(p_n-1,p_n)$.
 By Proposition~\ref{C.SL(n,F)}, the class $\fC=\{G_n\mid n\in \bbN\}$ recognizes coordinates.
 Also, since quasisimple groups satisfy ($\dagger$) of Proposition~\ref{P.Perfect}, this proposition implies that every finite subfamily of $\fD$ recognizes coordinates.

 We will now prove that $\bbQ/\bbZ$ embeds into $\prod_{\Fin} G_n$.
-Since the multiplicative group of $F_p$ is the cyclic group $\bbZ/(p_n-1)\bbZ$, every scalar matrix in $\GL(p_n-1,p_n)$ has determinant equal to $1$, and therefore the center of $\SL(p_n-1,p_n)$ is isomorphic to $\bbZ/(p_n-1)\bbZ$.
-Therefore, for every fixed $m\geq 2$ and all but finitely many $n$ we have that $Z(G_n)$ includes an isomorphic copy of $\bbZ/(n-1)!\bbZ$.
+Since the multiplicative group of $F_{p^n}$ is the cyclic group $\bbZ/(p_n-1)\bbZ$, every scalar matrix in $\GL(p_n-1,p_n)$ has determinant equal to $1$, and therefore the center of $\SL(p_n-1,p_n)$ is isomorphic to $\bbZ/(p_n-1)\bbZ$.
+Therefore, for every fixed $m\geq 2$ and all but finitely many $n$ we have that $Z(G_n)$ includes an isomorphic copy of $\bbZ/m!\bbZ$.